MesoscienceLab/mesohops/README.md

 *This paper introduces a new HOPS equation of motion for simulating linear absorption spectra using a pure-state decomposition of the dipole correlation function.*

 When using the Dyadic adaptive HOPS (DadHOPS) equations, please also cite:
+- T. Gera, A. Hartzell, L. Chen, A. Eisfeld, and D. I. G. B. Raccah, "Formally exact fluorescence spectroscopy simulations for mesoscale molecular aggregates with $N^0$ scaling," [preprint (2025)](https://arxiv.org/abs/2503.00584).
+*This paper extends the dyadic adaptive Hierarchy of Pure States (DadHOPS) implementation to simulate fluorescence spectra in large aggregates and introduces excitation operator decomposition, a generalization of the previously introduced initial state decomposition.
+Proof-of-concept calculations show that DadHOPS exhibits size-invariant scaling in large molecular aggregates.*
 - T. Gera, L. Chen, A. Eisfeld, J. R. Reimers, E. J. Taffet, and D. I. G. B. Raccah, "Simulating optical linear absorption for mesoscale molecular aggregates: An adaptive hierarchy of pure states approach," [J. Chem.
 Phys.
 (2023)](https://doi.org/10.1063/5.0141882).
 *This paper introduces a dyadic adaptive Hierarchy of Pure States (DadHOPS) implementation for simulating linear absorption spectra in large aggregates, as well as an initial state decomposition that allows for convenient scaling.
 Proof-of-concept calculations show that DadHOPS exhibits size-invariant scaling in large molecular aggregates.*